Cindric earns his own keep inside longtime Team Penske home - NewsBreak

 “I’m not an externally motivated person and I’m not an externally intimidated person,” Cindric said.
 “My head is pretty much in the game 24/7.
 I don’t think about much, anything else, except for racing.
 I don’t have much of a social life.”

-Cindric’s path was altered when That opened the seat in Penske’s flagship No. 2 Ford for the son of the team president.
+Cindric's path was altered when Keselowski decided to leave Team Penske for an ownership stake in another organization.
+That opened the seat in Penske's flagship No. 2 Ford for the son of the team president.

 With one race down, he has already locked himself into the playoffs and the right to race for the Cup Series title.